 Foster carers do an incredible job helping kittens and cats become confident and playful, or in some cases rehabilitating cats who’ve lost their trust in people altogether.
 It’s a great way to spend time with cats for people who aren’t able to make the 15-20 year commitment that adoption requires.

 It can be sad to give up the little ones you’ve cared for – however, most people find great satisfaction knowing that they’ve helped a cat or kitten in their time of need, giving them the gift of being able to find a forever home they can call their very own.

 Cat Protection provides food, bedding, litter, information and support.
 Carers provide the love and attention.
 Unlike many other animal foster programs, Cat Protection foster carers are not responsible for finding homes for their charges and are not responsible for costs.
 You don’t have to foster all the time – you let us know what suits you.

 Most staff at Cat Protection have fostered so we know from both sides what it involves, if you have any questions please call our office on 02 9519 7201 or 02 9557 4818.

-If you would like to apply to become a Cat Protection foster carer, please complete our online application form.
+If you are interested in becoming a foster carer, please complete the foster care program application form.